zhenlab-ltri/TrackStim/documentation/behaviour-optogenetics/troubleshooting.md

 2. Restart micromanager
 3. Start TrackStim again

+#### Tracking fails when the worm goes to the edge of the plate
+Unfortunately this is an unsolved and difficult problem.
+The only thing that can be done right now is to stop the job after tracking fails.

 #### Live mode stops
 Sometimes during an image acquisition task, micromanager live mode stops and the same image will be shown continuously.